HomeESA by StateESA Letter Florida

 Other diagnosable conditions affecting attention, mood, or emotional regulation, as assessed clinically.

 Important: Only a professional licensed to practice in Florida can conduct your ESA evaluation and, if clinically appropriate, issue documentation.
-General stress or simply wanting a pet does not qualify — the licensed mental health professional makes an independent decision.
+General stress or simply wanting a pet doesn’t qualify — the licensed mental health professional makes an independent decision.

 Start Your Evaluation